-52 Although several low-carbon methanol production sites are planned in France, for the time being, their production is intended to be used as fuel for maritime or air transport.
+Although several low-carbon methanol production sites are planned in France, for the time being they are intended to be used as fuel for maritime or air transport.

-["]Borealis et Hynamics travaillent sur un projet de production d'ammoniac bas-carbone".
+53 "Borealis et Hynamics travaillent sur un projet de production d'ammoniac bas-carbone".
 Borealisgroup, November 2021.

-["]Air Liquide, Borealis, Esso, TotalEnergies et Yara coopèrent en vue de contribuer à la décarbonation du bassin industriel normand".
+54 "Air Liquide, Borealis, Esso, TotalEnergies et Yara coopèrent en vue de contribuer à la décarbonation du bassin industriel normand".
 Borealisgroup, July 2021.

-55 We are not aware of any plans to decarbonise production at the Borealis Grandpuits site, which underwent maintenance in 2021.
+We are not aware of any plans to decarbonise production at the Borealis Grandpuits site, which underwent maintenance in 2021.